MicroFocus/ColorYourData/generators/node/README.md

 The above snippet produces samples with a random size items list, where each item contains an id, a severity and a performance float value.
 The specified format and randomness at the end are applied to the value calculation inside the items.

 #### Formatting numerical values
 The format of a numerical output can be controlled by a format string via the <code>format</code> property.
 Formatting makes use of the numeral.js package.
 E.g. 0.00 formats a number to two decimal digits.
+Or the value `"int"`can be used to generate an integer value.

 #### Callback function to define values
 We can provide callback function that return a value for a particular property.
 The callback function must be written in a string which then will be evaluated by generator.
 Two values get passed to this function:
-* data: the data already generated to be sent
+* `data`: the data already generated to be sent
-* freq: the frequency configured for this sender
+* `freq`: the frequency configured for this sender
+* `prevData`: the last data generated.
+Can be used to generate data based on the previously generated data.

 This example will calculate a severity based on a value:
 ```